ElementsProject/lightning/doc/lightning-waitanyinvoice.7.md

 This is usually called iteratively: once with no arguments, then repeatedly with the returned *pay\_index* entry.
 This ensures that no paid invoice is missed.
 The *pay\_index* is a monotonically-increasing number assigned to an invoice when it gets paid.
-The first valid *pay\_index* is 1; specifying *lastpay\_index* of 0 equivalent to not specifying a *lastpay\_index*.
+The first valid *pay\_index* is 1.
-Negative *lastpay\_index* is invalid.

-If *timeout* is specified, wait at most that number of seconds, which must be an integer.
-If the specified *timeout* is reached, this command will return with an error.
-You can specify this to 0 so that **waitanyinvoice** will return immediately with an error if no pending invoice is available yet.
-If unspecified, this command will wait indefinitely.

 RETURN VALUE
 ------------